 Visitors will avoid clicking a link if they do not know where it leads.
 So be clear about what the visitor can expect to find once they click.
 And remember that you’re not the first website they’ve visited.
 They know what an ‘About’ page is.

-Here are examples of what your navigation should include. ✅
+Here are examples of website navigation best practices. ✅

 - Use of single words when possible